 Confessions Of An Ex-Movie Buff

-While I've always appreciated the art of filmmaking, I am no longer a cinephile.
-What started out as a healthy interest, analysing dialogue and characters, quickly turned into a superficial fixation with what was or was cinema.
+While I've always appreciated the art of filmmaking, I no longer identify as a cinephile.
+What started out as a healthy interest, analysing dialogue and characters, quickly turned into a superficial fixation with what was or wasn't cinema.

-I felt like I had to like certain kinds of movies or I wasn't intelligent or interesting enough.
+I felt like I had to like certain kinds of movies to prove that I was intelligent or interesting enough.
 My list of favourites was a curated, bald-faced lie.
-But you don't know this, until you ask yourself...
-What do I genuinely enjoy?
+But I didn't know this.
+Until I asked myself... what do I genuinely enjoy?
 What are the movies that give me joy, that I can watch over and over again?

-They don't have to be 'smart', layered or critically acclaimed.
-They just have to mean something to ME.
-No one else.
-Perhaps they remind me of a childhood memory.
-Perhaps it was a movie I enjoyed with a loved one.
+They don't need to be 'smart', layered or critically acclaimed.
+They just have to mean something to ME – no one else.
+Perhaps they reminded me of a childhood memory.
+Perhaps it was a movie I had enjoyed with a loved one.
 Loving movies is supposed to be FUN, not a trial or judgement of good taste.

 *The movies I truly like are the ones that make me and my sister laugh.
-Classic ones we grew up with, and have built a vocabulary around.
+Classic ones we grew up with, and have built an entire vocabulary around.
+See: Legally Blonde, Mean Girls, Miss Congeniality

 *I love the first few movies of the Fast and Furious franchise.
 They are great comfort movies and perfectly captured the era they were made in.